GeminiWind/notes/Devops/container orchestration/kubernetes(k8s)/components/Secret.md

 # Secret

-Used to store smaill amount info like token, password
+Used to store smaill amount info like token, password.
+Max: 1MB

 ## Create secret